 The School's grants receivable consist of unsecured amounts due from public funding sources whose ability to pay are subject to appropriations.
 Other accounts receivable are related to nongrant sources of revenue.
 Grants and accounts receivable are carried at the original billed amount.
 Management determines if an allowance for doubtful accounts is necessary based upon review of outstanding receivables, historical collection experience and existing economic conditions.
 Accounts deemed uncollectible are charged off based on this review.
-The School has established an allowance for doubtful accounts for potentially uncollectible receivables.
-As of June 30, 2016 and 2015, the allowance of doubtful accounts totaled \$0 and \$117,147, respectively.
+For the years ended June 30, 2017 and 2016, the School considered all outstanding receivables collectible; therefore, no allowance for doubtful accounts was deemed necessary.